1 — check prerequisites node -v # need Node ≥ 20 → nodejs.org tmux -V # need tmux ≥ 3.0 → brew install tmux

 Flags

 Flags are one-run overrides — never persisted.
 Resolution order: flag > config file > env var > built-in default.
+Run handmux help flags for this list plus each flag's matching env var right in your terminal.

 General